-The Center will be closed for the following holidays or the day the holiday is observed: Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Veterans' Day and November 27-29 for Thanksgiving.
-In 2019, we will be closed December 23 through January 1, 2020 for the Christmas/New Year's holidays.
-The Winter Staff development day for 2019-2020 will be held on Monday, February 17 (President's Day) and Fall 2020 staff development August - TBD.
+The Center will be closed for the following holidays or the day the holiday is observed: Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Veterans' Day, and November 25-27 for Thanksgiving.
+In 2020, we will be closed December 23 through January 1, 2021 for the Christmas/New Year's holidays.
+The Winter Staff development day for 2020-2021 will be held on Monday, February 15 (President's Day) and Fall 2021 staff development August - TBD.
 Annually, the parent representatives have selected a Staff Appreciation Day.
-The day for 2019-2020 will be Friday, April 10 (Good Friday).
+The day for 2020-2010 is still to be determined.
 Care is not provided on these days.